 1# The first UNESCO World Heritage cathedral

-In 1979 Chartres cathedral was classified as an outstanding monument, to be safeguarded for humanity, at the same time as the Mont Saint-Michel, Vézelay and the Château of Versailles.
-It is the first large Gothic cathedral to have received this worldwide accolade.
+In 1979, Chartres cathedral was classified as an outstanding monument, to be safeguarded for humanity, at the same time as the Mont Saint-Michel, Vézelay and the Château of Versailles.
+It was the first large Gothic cathedral to receive this worldwide accolade.
 Chartres beat Notre-Dame de Paris and Notre-Dame d'Amiens, which were not declared UNESCO World Heritage sites until 1981!

 2# A unique ensemble of stained glass windows

-If you want to learn about the art of stained glass, Chartres cathedral is the only place to start.
-Its glass has a surface area of nearly 2,600 square metres, which may be a record for a single religious building.
-Chartres is the only cathedral in the world to have preserved as much of its original stained glass, from the romantic and Gothic periods, although it also boasts some beautiful more modern sections.
-Take the free guided tour of the cathedral to find out more.
+If you want to learn about the art of stained glass, Chartres cathedral is the place to start.
+Its glass has a surface area of nearly 2,600 square meters, a record for a single religious building.
+Chartres is the only cathedral in the world to have preserved this much original stained glass, from the romantic and Gothic periods, although it also boasts some beautiful more modern sections.
+Take the guided tour of the cathedral to find out more.

 3# Architectural unity

 Constructed in the early days of the classical Gothic period, the main body of the cathedral was completed in less than 26 years.
 This explains its architectural unity, which is evident when walking inside, through the nave.
 Chartres cathedral was the first building of this size where the use of external flying buttresses made it possible to lighten the structure.
 The elegance and balance of the vault resting on its solid pillars have attracted artists from all over the world down the ages, such as Rodin, who was inspired by Chartres to sculpt The Prayer.